KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/install-barterDEX-CLI.rst

 If you want to close barterDEX, issue ``pkill -15 marketmaker`` every time.
 This ensures all BarterDEX process is killed safely.

-**Check the doc** :doc:`BarterDEX API:Summary by Category <barterDEX-API>` **for more info on different API calls that barterDEX supports. e.g.: buy, sell, orderbook, balance etc. Just edit them for your liking and run them in 2nd terminal.**
+**Check the doc** :doc:`BarterDEX API:Summary by Category </komodoplatform/barterDEX-API>` **for more info on different API calls that barterDEX supports. e.g.: buy, sell, orderbook, balance etc. Just edit them for your liking and run them in 2nd terminal.**